Jonatas-01/Budget-Monitoring/README.md

 ### Bugs

-- __Fixed Bugs__

-    - After the user sends all the details and reloads the browser, the user cannot send another expense because the salary input is empty.
-The website does not recognize that the salary was sent in another section.
-The bug was fixed creating an conditional outside any function.
-        - The conditional says, if the salary local storage is not empty the salaryValue variable is 'true', that way the condition aplied in expenses function will be true.

-- __Unfixed Bugs__
+    - One of the features I would like to add in this website was LocalStorage, but after some bugs like:
         - When salary and some expenses is send and then reload the browser, when the user send another expense the balance is calculated based on total salary instead of the balance before load the browser.
+        - This bug can be solved by storing the data in JSON, because of time I opt to add the feature in a later update.

 ### Validator Testing